Denver

 Overview

 The State of Colorado is a home rule state meaning local jurisdictions may set their own building codes, if they choose to, for both residential and commercial construction.
 Localities that choose to set a building code must comply with the 2003 IECC at a minimum.
-The Denver Green Code includes the 2018 IECC for commercial buildings and the 2015 IECC for residential buildings.
+The Denver Green Code includes the 2021 IECC for commercial and residential buildings.

 Commercial